-Fig. 8.24 The Report Wizard dialog box

-Select the default Table: BirdSightings table as the source for the report's data order to move each of these four fields to the Selected Fields: box (Fig. 8.25)
+Fig. 8.23 The Report Wizard dialog box In the Tables/Queries data box, leave the default Table: BirdSightings table as the source for the report's data Then, in the Report Wizard dialog box, from the Available Fields: double click on the Common Name, Family, Date Sighted, and Count fields in order to move each of these four fields to the Selected Fields: box (Fig. 8.24)